 - Evaluations: Supervisors are asked to complete a student employee evaluation at the end of each academic year.
 The evaluation will help identify an employee's strengths and areas needing improvement.
 Since student assignments typically terminate at the end of the academic year (mid-May), a student may discuss the possibility of continued employment into the summer and/or the following academic year during the evaluation period.

-- Sick Leave: Student employees working within San Francisco County accrue 1 hour of sick leave for every 30 hours worked, up to 72 hours.
-Sick leave begins to accrue 90 calendar days after the first day of work.
+- Sick Leave: Student employees accrue 1 hour of sick leave for every 30 hours worked, up to 72 hours.
+As of July 1, 2015, sick leave accruals begin upon first day of work.

 - San Francisco Health Care Ordinance: After 90 days of employment, USF will contribute funds to an account that may be used for dental or vision care.
 Students with existing employer-provided health coverage, either as an employee of another company or as a dependent of another person (i.e., a parent or spouse/partner), may complete a waiver at the start of each academic year and receive $40 Dons Dollars.

 - Worker's Comp: USF provides coverage for work-related injuries and illnesses.
 Employees have the option to pre-designate a personal physician for treatment.